wp-graphql/wp-graphql-subscriptions/sidecar/sse/README.md

 The sidecar server acts as an intelligent GraphQL proxy with real-time subscription capabilities:

 ### **Operation Routing**
+- **Introspection**: Handled locally by Yoga for modern GraphQL tooling compatibility
 - **Queries & Mutations**: Proxied directly to WPGraphQL for full WordPress integration
 - **Subscriptions**: Handled by custom Redis pub/sub system with SSE streaming
 - **Schema**: Introspected from WPGraphQL and cached for performance